-Simon is a marine conservation biologist, wildlife photographer, and science writer.
+By Simon J Pierce.
+Simon is a shark biologist, wildlife photographer, and science writer from New Zealand.

 Simon co-founded the Marine Megafauna Foundation, where he works as a Principal Scientist leading the global whale shark research and conservation program.
 Simon is also a Co-Chair for the Sub-Equatorial Africa region within the IUCN Shark Specialist Group, a Science Advisor to Wild Me, and a founding board member of the Sawfish Conservation Society.